openforcefield/openff-recharge/docs/users/resp.md

 (resp_chapter)=
 # RESP charges

-The OpenFF Recharge framework supports generating RESP charges for molecules in multiple conformers {cite}`bayly1993well,cieplak1995application,cornell2002application` in addition to providing the tools needed to fit 'charge correction' type models such as AM1BCC.
+The OpenFF Recharge framework supports generating RESP{cite}`bayly1993well` charges for molecules in multiple conformers in addition to providing the tools needed to fit 'charge correction' type models such as AM1BCC.

-A full overview of the RESP fitting procedure as implemented *in this package* is given here.
-A full code example for how to compute RESP charges using the framework can be found [in the examples folder].
+A full overview of the RESP fitting procedure as implemented *in this framework* is given here, while a full code example for computing RESP charges can be found [in the examples folder].

 [in the examples folder]: https://github.com/openforcefield/openff-recharge/tree/main/examples/resp-charges

 ## Assigning topological symmetry

-The atoms in the molecule of interest are initially partitioned into four different categories:
+Atoms in the molecule of interest are initially partitioned into four different categories:

 ![RESP stages](tables/resp-symmetry.svg)